museun/cargo-whatfeatures/README.md

         When 'only' is provided, only yanked versions will be listed

 ARGS:
     <crate>  The name of the crate to retrieve information for.
+             This can be a local path, to whichever directly contains a 'Cargo.toml'
 ```

 This allows you to lookup a **specific** crate, at a ***specific*** version and get its **default** and **optional** features.
 It also allows listing the deps for the specified crate.